- Joseph Hawley, President (Centerville)

 - Terrie Reilly (West Barnstable)

 Joseph Hawley has more than 40 years of local experience assisting individuals and business owners in meeting their financial goals.
 He has worked for the Cape Cod Five Cents Savings Bank as a Vice President and Senior Financial Advisor since 2005.
 Originally from Upstate New York, Joe holds a Bachelor of Arts in Economics and Computer Science from the State University of New York at Oswego, where he graduated magna cum laude.
 A Certified Financial Planner, Joe is a board member of the Estate Planning Council of Cape Cod and a corporator of Cape Cod Healthcare as well as Heritage Museums & Gardens.
 In addition to his many years of dedication to Barnstable Land Trust, Joe has been actively committed to numerous nonprofits over the course of his career.
 Joe and his wife have two children and live in Centerville.

-Karen Daley has spent more than 25 years in clinical nursing practice at Brigham and Women’s Hospital in Boston.
-She has been recognized as a living nurse legend by the Massachusetts Association of Registered Nurses, was listed among Modern Healthcare’s “100 Most Influential People in Health Care” and its “Top 25 Women in Healthcare.”
-She is past president of the American Nurses Association, the Massachusetts Association of Registered Nurses, and the Massachusetts Center for Nursing.
+Karen Daley spent more than 25 years in clinical nursing practice at Brigham and Women’s Hospital.
+Among her career recognitions, she has been recognized as a living nurse legend by the Massachusetts Association of Registered Nurses, and has been listed among Modern Healthcare’s “100 Most Influential People in Health Care” as well as its “Top 25 Women in Healthcare.”
 She is a member of the Board of Trustees of the American Nurses Foundation and the Dana-Farber Cancer Institute.
 Karen holds a diploma in Nursing from Catherine Labouré School of Nursing, a BS in Nursing from Curry College, an MPH from the Boston University School of Public Health, and an MS and PhD in Nursing from Boston College.
-A resident of Cotuit, Karen is drawn to the Cape’s natural beauty and openness.
-Elected to the Board in 2015, she is supportive of BLT’s work to protect and preserve our precious resources.
+Elected to the Board in 2015 she is supportive of BLT’s work to protect and preserve our precious resources.